Do you wish you had more control over demands on your attention?

 Developers will be able to provide even more detailed breakdowns so that you can see just how you're spending time in their apps.
 Google said it's allowing them to do this so that you can determine whether you're experiencing "meaningful engagement" in any given app.
 For example, Google's own YouTube will be getting a 'deep link' so you can view your total watch time across mobile and desktop.

-Note: Android P is currently in beta testing, so the capabilities listed below are subject to change.
+Note: Digital Wellbeing is currently in testing, so the capabilities listed below are subject to change.

-Through Dashboard, Android P will let you set time limits on specific apps.
+Through the dashboard, Android Pie will let you set time limits on specific apps.
 So, for Snapchat, for instance, you can set a timer for 15 minutes or 30 minutes or 45 minutes.
 Then, your device will nudge you when you're close to your time limit, gently reminding you that's time to do something else.
 Even better, for the rest of the day, that app's icon will be greyed out to remind you of your goal.

 Do Not Disturb